-8.4 ECOLOGICAL IMPLICATIONS
+8.4 IMPLICATIONS

 In theory, a landscape that is close to, or has already shifted beyond NRV creates greater risks to the sustainable flow of goods and services, and is less resilient to the impacts of future perturbations (Christensen et al. 1996, Hunter 1996).
-Assuming the modelling assumptions and future projections are sound, the issue in this case is the risk of an age-class imbalance; not enough young, and too much immature.
+The issue in this case is an age-class imbalance; not nearly enough young forest, and far too much immature and mature forest.
 Diversity is generally partitioned into two parts; 1) Richness (the absolute number of ecological elements), and 2) Evenness (the relative proportion of each element (DeJong 1975)).
 In this case, the number of seral elements (i.e., richness) has not changed relative to NRV, but the current proportion of each (i.e., evenness) has, and in some cases dramatically so.
 At landscape scales, species and ecosystem functions have evolved over thousands of years, relying on a natural range of proportions of habitat types over time and space.
-EBM theory suggests that pushing a landscape system (too far) beyond this natural range is likely to create some unexpected and likely negative outcomes for the resident species and services (Pickett et al. 1992).
+EBM theory suggests that pushing a landscape system (too far and for too long) beyond this natural range is likely to create some unexpected, mostly negative outcomes for the resident species and services (Pickett et al. 1992).

-In this case, there are both over and under-represented habitat types on the Slave Lake FMA area today relative to NRV, although not significantly so.
-It is the trends that are worth discussing.
-In the absence of wildfire, young forest will be significantly under-represented in the future.
-The ecological value of old forest is well recognized and documented (e.g., Goulden et al. 2011).
-Less well recognized is the ecological value of young forest (Kuuluvainen and Gauthier 2018).
+In this case, there are both over and under-represented habitat types on the High Prairie FMA area today relative to NRV.
+The under-represented seral-stage is young forest.
+Although the ecological value of old forest is well recognized and documented (e.g., Goulden et al. 2011), less well recognized is the ecological value of young forest (Kuuluvainen and Gauthier 2018).
 Young forest provides critical habitat and environmental conditions, and the soil nutrient profiles necessary for the existence of a large number of boreal species 1-5 years after wildfire (e.g., Coop et al. 2010, Yeager et al. 2005).
-Landscapes with proportions of young forest below those experienced historically are thus likely to be less healthy and resilient.
+Landscapes with proportions of young forest below those experienced historically are thus likely to be less health and resilient, and unlikely to provide the full range of goods and services we expect.